Haroon2021/SUVAT-calculator/Readme.md

-The purpose of this calculator is for learning the SUVAT formulas Input 3 quantities and the other 2 quantities are calculated for you along with the working out
+The purpose of this calculator is for learning the SUVAT formulas Input 3 quantities and the other 2 quantities are calculated for you along with the working out.

 Using the following formulas to calculate the values: